Department of Engineering Technology

 CSM 4370.
 Residential Capstone.

-This is an advanced course in residential construction related to developing communities and building homes.
+This is a course in residential construction related to developing communities and building homes.
 Students work in groups to develop proposals to select and develop raw land into buildable lots, design and schedule site-specific homes, and develop a marketing plan.
 Students will be prepared to sit for the AIC Level 1 Examination after this course.
-Prerequisite: TECH 2190 and CSM 3369 and CSM 4313 and CSM 4364 and CSM 4369 all with grades of "D" or better.
+Prerequisite: TECH 2190 and CSM 3369 and CSM 4313 and CSM 4364 and CSM 4369 all with grades of "C" or better.

 Grade Mode: Standard Letter